Frequently Asked Questions By Topic

 Why is the City allowing construction on Site C to continue?

 The City does not have jurisdiction over construction activities at BC Hydro's Site C project.
 Visit the Site C project website for the latest information about their response to COVID-19 and the effects on construction activities.
-On March 30, 2020, the Provincial Health Officer issued a guidance document for industrial camps.
+The Provincial Health Officer has issued several guidance documents and orders related to industrial camps.

 Are Council meetings continuing?
 Are they open to the public?

-Based on the ministerial order from the Provincial Government, Council meetings will no longer be open for the public to attend; however, residents are reminded they can watch Council meetings live or recorded.
+Based on the current Provincial Health Officer's orders, Council meetings will no longer be open for the public to attend; however, residents are reminded they can watch Council meetings live or recorded.

-Residents can submit correspondence to Council, to be included as part of the meeting agenda:
+Residents can submit correspondence to Council related to Public Hearing and Public Meeting topics, to be included as part of the meeting agenda:

 - Via mail: 10631 - 100 Street | Fort St. John, BC | V1J 3Z5